• Skip to Content

 • Earn ratings of "Acceptable" or better on the program's professionalism assessment;

-• Satisfy all other requirements related to school access and safety (e.g., background checks, TB testing, minors on campus training).
+• Satisfy all other requirements related to school access and safety (e.g., background checks, minors on campus training).

 Students must meet the requirements in Benchmark 2 by October 15th preceding the start of Residency 2 in January.
 Students who meet the Benchmark 2 requirements will be in the Physical Education Teaching Licensure Area of Emphasis.
 Students not meeting the Benchmark 2 requirements will be in the Sport Pedagogy Area of Emphasis.